tuckergs/smb2-relmod/README.md

 genasm/noExtras.asm doesn't let you continue on to any of the Extras in Challenge Mode

+genasm/noMasterExtra.asm makes it so you don't continue onto Master Extra in Challenge Mode

 genasm/startWithZeroContinues.asm makes it so you start off with no continues.
 Normally, this would make it so you can't continue after losing all of your lives.
 I used it with conjunction with the negative continues code snippet